The maker of Marlboro cigarettes is plowing $1.8 billion into the cannabis producer Cronos (MO, CRON)

 Altria announced Friday to make a C$2.4 billion($1.8 billion) equity investment in Cronos Group, a Canadian cannabis producer.

-Altria, the maker of Marlboro cigarettes announced Friday it intends to invest $2.4 billion Canadian dollars ($1.8 billion) into the Canadian cannabis producer Cronos, sending Cronos shares up as much as 35% to $14.11 a piece.
+Altria, the maker of Marlboro cigarettes announced Friday it intends to invest 2.4 billion Canadian dollars ($1.8 billion) into the cannabis producer Cronos, sending Cronos shares up as much as 35% to $14.11 a piece.

+Altria has agreed to acquire 146.2 million Cronos shares at a price of 16.25 Canadian dollars per share — a 41.5% premium to the company’s 10-day volume weighted average price on the Toronto Stock Exchange ending November 30, according to Cronos.
+That was the last unaffected trading day prior to when news first broke that the two companies were in talks for a potential deal, the company said.

 "Altria is the ideal partner for Cronos Group, providing the resources and expertise we need to meaningfully accelerate our strategic growth," said Cronos CEO Mike Gorenstein in a press release.